arg0NNY/BetterAnimations/docs/create/injects.md

 ## Basic usage

-To call an inject declare `inject` property with the name of the inject you want to call anywhere inside _injectable_ and pass **parameters** that this specific inject accepts.
+To call an inject declare an object containing the property `inject` with the name of an inject you want to call anywhere inside _injectable_ and pass **parameters** that this specific inject accepts.

-For example, inject <InjectRef inject="element" />, according to <InjectRef inject="element" text="Reference" />, when used with no parameters, returns a reference to an animating [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element):
+For example, inject <InjectRef inject="element" />, according to <InjectRef inject="element" text="Reference" />,
+returns a reference to an animating [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element):
 ```json
 {